Frequently Asked Questions

 First, we'll schedule a diagnostic conversation (1-2 hours).
 For children under 10 years old, this conversation occurs only with parents.
 Next, you or your child will go through testing (6-10 hours) that involves remote and/or in-office-remote test administration.
 The tests may be paper-pencil or on the iPad/computer.
 Last, we'll meet for feedback (1-2 hours).
 This is a collaborative, semi-structured review of the results.
-You'll receive a copy of a comprehensive report that you can share with others supporting you or your child (e.g., tutor, therapist, psychiatrist, etc.).
-After our first meeting, it takes about 6 weeks to get the written report (partial batteries are less).
+You'll receive a copy of a comprehensive report that you can share with others supporting you or your child (e.g., tutor, therapist, psychiatrist, etc.) The written report is typically produced 2 weeks after the last testing meeting.

 WHAT DO THE TESTS MEASURE?

 A test battery is chosen to answer your referral questions.
 Areas that are typically examined include intelligence (IQ), academic achievement, attention, executive functioning, visual-motor, learning, memory, social-emotional/mood, and personality.
 Most tests are norm-referenced, meaning that they compare your performance to the performance of others as a way to determine where you fit compared to those with similar characteristics.

 WHAT SHOULD I TELL MY CHILD ABOUT THE EVALUATION?

 It helps to be honest and keep things simple.
 Focus on strengths and finding solutions.
 Also, testing can feel like a day at school, so it's important for your child to get a good night's rest the night before and eat breakfast in the morning.
 Each testing session lasts about two hours.
 Bring a water and a snack.

 HOW MUCH DOES A COMPREHENSIVE ASSESSMENT COST?

 DO YOU TAKE INSURANCE?

 I'm not a provider for any insurance plans and do not submit pre-authorizations, however, you may contact your insurance and ask about their policy for covering psychological assessment.
-The CPT codes I most commonly use are 90791, 96136, +96137, 96130, +96131, 96131, +96132.
-At the end of an evaluation, I provide an itemized account of my work that you can submit it to insurance if you wish.
+The CPT codes most commonly use are 90791, 96136, +96137, 96130, +96131.
+At the end of an evaluation, I provide an itemized receipt of services that you can submit it to insurance if you wish.